What are the CARES, HEROES, and HEALS Acts and how do they affect me?

-The Coronavirus Aid, Relief and Economic Security (CARES) Act is a financial stimulus plan intended to deliver direct economic support to millions of Americans.
-Passed by Congress in the early moments of the COVID-19 pandemic and signed into law by the President on April 27, the Act guarantees qualifying adults up to $1,200 ($2,400 for joint incomes), plus an additional $500 per dependent.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act was a financial stimulus plan intended to deliver direct economic support to millions of Americans.
+Passed by Congress in the early moments of the COVID-19 pandemic and signed into law on March 27, the Act granted qualifying adults up to $1,200 ($2,400 for joint incomes), plus an additional $500 per dependent.

-Your eligibility and the amount you’ll receive depend on your financial situation, according to your 2019 tax return, or your 2018 tax return if you haven’t yet filed.
-If you haven’t filed either, you’ll need to do so before receiving any money.
+Like the first stimulus check, your eligibility for the second stimulus check will depend on your financial situation (according to your 2019 tax return, or your 2018 tax return if you haven’t yet filed for 2019).
+If you haven’t filed either, you’ll need to do so to receive any money.

 When and how will I get my money?

-You’ll either receive your payment by check or by direct deposit, depending on what information the IRS has on file for you.
-If the IRS doesn’t have your direct deposit information, you may want to update it: payments via direct deposit will typically be made more quickly — plus, you don’t have to worry about your check getting lost in the mail.
-At the time of writing, the first round of checks have gone out, but many people still haven’t received theirs yet.
+Like the first stimulus payment, you’ll either receive the second payment by check or by direct deposit, depending on what information the IRS has on file for you.
+If the IRS doesn’t have your direct deposit information, you may want to update it: payments via direct deposit will typically be made more quickly—plus, you don’t have to worry about your check getting lost in the mail.

 Because the COVID-19 relief money is only available via check and bank transfer, you’ll need to have a bank account to access it.
 If you don’t already have one, now’s the perfect time to open a new account.
 The easiest, fastest and cheapest way—and the one that requires the least contact with others—is to open an online bank account.